sakshstore/cburleson-pwa/docs/developer-guide.md

 - Complete spot check in Chrome, Firefox, and Edge (on PC).
 - Change the version number in `package.json`
 - Change the `SITEVERSION` const in `src/helpers/utils.ts`
+- Make sure to run the `SiteDataMinifier` java app that is in the `platform` java project.